scexao-org/first_control/source/operation_eon.md

 # Closing down (End of the night)

-## don't foget
+## Don't forget

-(fyi, when done with the PL, don't foget to issue "first_pickoff out" in the scexao2 terminal)
+When done with the PL, don't fogett to issue `first_pickoff out` in the scexao2 terminal.

 ## Darks and flats